Foxi352/homebridge-smarthomeng/README.md

-#Attention: This software is not yet ready, it is in alpha state !!!
-Do not use it yet !!!
+#Attention: This software is not ready for production use, consider it being in alpha state !!!

 #homebridge-smarthomeng
 Homebridge plugin for SmartHomeNG
+##Currently supported
+This plugin currently supports:
+* LightBulb with on/off and brightness characteristic
+* Window Covering with currentposition and targetposition characteristic (state not yet supported)
 ##Requirements
 SmartHomeNG: https://github.com/smarthomeNG/smarthome
 homebridge: https://www.npmjs.com/package/homebridge